Scotland Road Trip Itinerary (10 Days)

 Even if you don’t drink, come in just to admire the Victorian decor and the design of the wooden bar (said to be the longest in Europe!).
 We loved the vibes here, and stayed for a while to enjoy a wee dram! 🍻

-LODGING: Z Hotel Glasgow- Good location, but tiny rooms with no windows.
+LODGING: Z Hotel Glasgow- Good location, but tiny rooms.
 The lobby area is nice and there is parking.

 Day 9: GLASGOW → EDINBURGH